aws-samples/running-aws-ai-bots-on-symphony/README.md

    ![Python Lambda Code](kyc-lambda/onboard_customer.py)

   4. Goto the Lex Console and select new lambda (onboard_customer) for FullFillment for the two intents : GatherPersonalInfo and HandleDocumentUpload
-  5. Build and Publish the bot. **select alias as "DEV" in the publish dialog**.
+  5. Build and Publish the bot. **select alias as "Dev" in the publish dialog**.

   * Testing